kakkun61/stack-wrapper/README.md

 1. search a compiler under stack environment
 2. give the snapshot package DB to the compiler
-3. give the local pachage DB to the compiler
+3. give the local package DB to the compiler
 4. run the compiler

 ## exe